Allen Garfield, character actor in ‘Nashville’ and ‘The Conversation,’ dies at 80 of coronavirus

 Mr. Garfield grew up in New Jersey and first set out as a boxer and a sportswriter.
-While covering sports for the Newark Star-Ledger, he studied acting at night and was eventually accepted by the Actors Studio workshop and studied under Lee Strasberg.
+While covering sports for the Newark Star-Ledger, he studied acting at night and was eventually accepted by the Actors Studio workshop, studying under Lee Strasberg.

-Mr. Garfield become a supporting-player mainstay of some of the best films of the ’70s, including Woody Allen’s “Bananas”; “The Candidate” opposite Robert Redford; Francis Ford Coppola’s “The Conversation”; and Robert Altman’s “Nashville” as the manager-husband of Ronee Blakley’s country star Barbara Jean.
+Mr. Garfield become a supporting-player mainstay of some of the best films of the 1970s, including Woody Allen’s “Bananas,” “The Candidate” opposite Robert Redford, Francis Ford Coppola’s “The Conversation” and Robert Altman’s “Nashville” as the manager-husband of Ronee Blakley’s country star Barbara Jean.

 He also appeared in Billy Wilder’s remake of “The Front Page” (1974), the ambulance comedy “Mother, Jugs & Speed” (1976) and “The Brink’s Job” (1978).